fredericalix/godot_grpc/docs/API_REFERENCE.md

 #### `error(stream_id: int, error_code: int, message: String)`

-Emitted when an error occurs on a server stream.
+Emitted when an error occurs on any stream.

 **Parameters:**
 - `stream_id` (int): The ID of the stream with the error